casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/calling-contracts.md

 ## Calling a Contract using Wasm {#calling-a-contract-using-wasm}

 Session code or contract code (compiled to Wasm) can act on a contract and change its state.
-In this case, you would use the `put-deploy` command as when [installing a contract](installing-contracts.md):
+The `put-deploy` command supports this mechanism as well:

 ```rust
 casper-client put-deploy \